omergencoglu/natours/README.md

 ## TL;DR

-This is a SCSS practice project.
+This is a Sass practice project.

 ### Show your support